-Sweden Sweden Area concerned Mitigation options Drift reduction equipment e.g. nozzles (if yes 50%,? %) Chemistry Sweden may set the self-life of the PPP based on acceptable interim data from ambient self-life study.
-Toxicology Sweden accepts mitigation options as shown in Table 7: NZ approach of choosing PPE and other risk mitigating measures in the EFSA OPEX online calculator.
+Sweden weden Area concerned Mitigation options Drift reduction equipment e.g. nozzles (if yes 50%,? %) General spray drift reduction For application with boom sprayer and air blast sprayer fixed buffer zones are not applied in Sweden, instead we use the tool "Hjälpredan" Please refer to the website Hjälpredan - a tool for determining safety distances for more information.
+Chemistry Sweden may set the self-life of the PPP based on acceptable interim data from ambient self-life study.
+Toxicology Sweden accepts mitigation options as shown in Table 18.4: NZ approach of choosing PPE and other risk mitigating measures in the EFSA OPEX online calculator.
 Waiting period before re-entry (indoor uses) is decided on a case-by-case basis and is either 24 h or 48 h with/without ventilation.
-50% drift reduction equipment in the EFSA GD exposure calculator is accepted Ecotoxicology - Birds and mammals The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; SPe 7) is not accepted.
+50% drift reduction equipment in the EFSA GD exposure calculator is accepted Fate - groundwater Restrictions in timing (e.g. no fall use), restrictions in dose and number of applications.
+Modelling for biennial and triennial applications may be provided for any crop to demonstrate acceptable use.
+Please note that every fourth- (or fifth-) year simulations are not accepted by Sweden.
+Permanent structures for protected uses (not walk in tunnels) Possible risk mitigation options are restrictions based on eliminating exposure routes via drainage, in case risk is identified or if risk has not been addressed.
+Ecotoxicology - Birds and The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; SPe 7) is not accepted. mammals Permanent structures for protected uses (not walk-in tunnels) Possible risk mitigation options are restrictions based on eliminating exposure routes, e.g via drainage and or treated plants transferred to field, in case risk is identified or if risk has not been addressed.